Old Gimmestad Church

-Old Gimmestad Church (Gimmestad gamle kyrkje) is a former (historic) parish church of the Church of Norway in Gloppen Municipality in Vestland county, Norway.
+Old Gimmestad Church (Gimmestad gamle kyrkje) is a former parish church of the Church of Norway in Gloppen Municipality in Vestland county, Norway.
 It is located in the village of Sørstranda.
-It was once the church for the Gimmestad parish which is part of the Nordfjord prosti (deanery) in the Diocese of Bjørgvin, but it now serves mostly as a museum.
-The red, wooden church was built in a long church style in 1692 by an unknown architect.
-The church seats about 80 people.
+Previously, it served as the church for the Gimmestad parish, which is part of the Nordfjord prosti (deanery) in the Diocese of Bjørgvin, but now it primarily functions as a museum.
+The red, wooden church was built in a long church style in 1692, with the architect remaining unknown.
+The church has a seating capacity of approximately 80 people.

 The church was in regular use until 1910 when the new Gimmestad Church was completed.
 Since 1910, the church has been preserved as a historic site and is occasionally used for religious services or weddings.